-The Santa Cruz County Human Services Department (HSD) is the lead agency responsible for the administration of Smart Path to Housing and Health and leading community efforts in support of this system.
+Santa Cruz County Human Services Department (HSD) is the lead agency responsible for the administration of the coordinated entry system (CES), locally called Smart Path to Housing and Health (Smart Path), and it is safe to say that the County is fully coordinated with Smart Path.
+The County takes the principle role in addressing all current challenges (described further below) and has primary responsibility for outreach and marketing of CES.

 The purpose of Smart Path is to provide easily accessible assessment and available housing and shelter referrals for individuals, youth, and families experiencing homelessness throughout the county.
+Smart

-Smart Path allows for the most efficient targeting of resources, increases regional coordination across community providers, and ensures that consumers have equal access to available housing resources.
+Path allows for the most efficient targeting of resources, increases regional coordination across community providers, and ensures that consumers have equal access to available housing resources.

 Smart Path uses a decentralized structure that is inclusive of all agencies and programs that provide assistance, services, and housing to persons who are homeless or at-risk of homelessness.
-Through the systems "any door" strategy, persons can access coordinated entry by walking into any public access agency, including the one closest to where they are.
+Through the system's "any door" strategy, persons can access coordinated entry by walking into any public access agency, including the one closest to where they are.
 Also, they can access coordinated entry by calling 2-1-1 from anywhere in the county with a phone, or by engaging with street outreach workers, who regularly go where homeless people are located.
-Following is a partial list of regular outreach locations people experiencing homelessness can access Smart Path coordinated entry.
+Following is a partial list of regular outreach locations where people experiencing homelessness can access Smart Path coordinated entry.
 A youth-specific site will soon be added.